 In middle school, one of the exploratory rotations offered to students is visual art.
 Students actively engage in the process of creating a variety of pieces of art, including 2-dimensional and 3-dimensional projects.
 Personal artworks will be created while learning about the Elements and Principles of Design.
 Students will be introduced to artwork presentation in art galleries and other venues around the world.
 Through this course, students make real-world connections to their art making and respond to art through class discussions and written work.

 Middle School Music

 In middle school, students may elect to participate in band, chorus, and/or orchestra class.
 Through performance-based learning, students actively engage in the process of creating music and improving their musicianship while studying many genres and styles of music from all around the world.
 Students respond to music through class discussion and written assignments and make connections to music in their own lives and in society.
 Students apply all aspects of the learning process by participating in several meaningful performance opportunities throughout the school year.

 High School Art

-In the visual arts sequence of courses, all students can actively engage in the process of art making, apply the elements and principles of design to create art using a variety of media, and gain a greater understanding of art in the world around us.
+In the visual arts sequence of courses, all students can actively engage in the process of art-making, apply the elements and principles of design to create art using a variety of media, and gain a greater understanding of art in the world around us.
 Beginning with Art Fundamentals, students deepen their ability to understand and create artworks that reflect many styles and techniques.
 Students can then choose to continue their art education by electing to take additional courses, such as 2-Dimensional Art, 3-Dimensional Art, Computer Art, and/or Photography.
-Students in these classes will incorporate the elements and principles of design into more complex and advanced art making, shifting their focus to finding their own artistic voice.
-Students seeking to pursue and art and design related fields in college may take studio art or AP studio art to further develop their skills, create a portfolio of work, while potentially earning college credit (AP only).
+Students in these classes will incorporate the elements and principles of design into more complex and advanced art-making, shifting their focus to finding their own artistic voice.
+Students seeking to pursue art and design-related fields in college may take studio art or AP studio art to further develop their skills, create a portfolio of work, while potentially earning college credit (AP only).